Tet is the celebration of Vietnamese New Year, the country’s biggest holiday and their first day of the spring, based on

 Tradition #1 Colourful parades

-As with other New Year celebrations, there are parades—bright, colorful processions with gongs, bells, firecrackers, and dancing—the more noise, the better, as it’s thought to ward off bad spirits.
+As with other New Year celebrations, there are parades—bright, colourful processions with gongs, bells, firecrackers, and dancing—the more noise, the better, as it’s thought to ward off bad spirits.
 Many dancers wear masks, and one creature not to miss is the Mua Lan (Lion Dancers), a cross between a dragon and a lion, which represents a symbol of strength and power.

 Tradition #2 Visiting friends and family

-Tet centers around visiting others.
+Tet centres around visiting others.
 The first day is spent with family, with traditional foods and quality time together.
 On the second day, many people visit friends.
 And the third day is set aside for teachers, who are highly respected in the culture.
 Temple visits and ancestral worship are popular, and families pay respects at the family altar or visit ancestors’ graves.

 Tradition #3 Cleaning the house from evil spirits